Support for autistic people

 Telephone: 0300 123 4574

-Those with a diagnosis can access support from a number of places.
-Those with a diagnosis who ask for a care act assessment and who qualify for funded support will be referred on for specialist support.
-Those who do not qualify for funded support will be signposted to local voluntary agencies specialising in autism and self help groups where people with autism and family members offer advice, information and peer support.
+Those with or without a diagnosis can access support from a number of places.
+Those with a diagnosis who ask for a care act assessment and who qualify for funded support will be referred for specialist support.
+Those who do not qualify for funded support will be signposted to local voluntary agencies specialising in autism and self-help groups where autistic people and family members offer advice, information and peer support.

 Here are some links to local organisations: